 Sorting using ASP.NET Core Web API and EF Core

-Welcome to the blog!
-We're glad you're here.
-In the previous tutorial, we got to know how to filter data using ASP.NET Core Web API and Entity Framework Core.
-In this tutorial, we'll learn how to implement sorting using ASP.NET Core Web API and Entity Framework Core.
-This will order the rows based on the field.
+Hello Everyone, Welcome to the new blog.
+In the previous blog, we got to know how to filter data using ASP.NET Core Web API and Entity Framework Core.
+In this blog, we'll learn how to implement sorting using ASP.NET Core Web API and Entity Framework Core.
+Here we want to order our data based on the criteria.
 Before diving into implementation, let's first understand what sorting is.

 What is Sorting?